xiangsuqi/au-syssec-f25-exercises/04_link_layer_security/readme.md

 iwlist <wifi_interface> scan
 ```

-### macOS

-Hold the `option` key and click the wireless icon in the menu bar, and it should give information about the various wireless networks.

-### Windows
+### Windows / WSL

 Apparently, you can scan the wireless networks by running the following command *when disconnected*:

 ```
 netsh wlan show networks mode=bssid
 ```
+### macOS

+Hold the `option` key and click the wireless icon in the menu bar, and it should give information about the various wireless networks.

 ## Exercise 1: Dictionary Attack